Uname Command in Linux – Examples + Options

 Uname Command

-uname [options]
+uname [option]

 Uname Command Options

--nDisplay only the network node hostname
+-nDisplay only the network node hostname.

--sDisplay the Kernel name
+-sDisplay the kernel name.

--rDisplay the Kernel release version
+-rDisplay the Kernel release version.

--vDisplay the Kernel version with date
+-vDisplay the kernel version build information.

--mDisplay the hardware platform name of the system
+-mDisplay the hardware platform name of the system.

--oDisplay the operating system name
+-oDisplay the operating system name.

 Uname -a